 Complimentary Standard Seat Selection

 You (i.e. the principal cardholder only) will receive complimentary standard seat selection for flights on Scoot.

 Booking flexibility waiver for name or flight changes

-Name change is not available for the principal cardmember, however.
-You may make one flight date/time or passenger name change per booking online up to 4 hours before departure; no change fees will apply.
+You can now make one flight date/time change per booking online up to 4 hours before departure with no change fees.

 If you are changing to a flight with a higher fare, the fare difference will apply.
 Note that connecting journeys with partner airlines are not eligible for Booking Flexibility.